knewplay/course-vex-vrc-in-c/outline.md

 #### Demo

-* Tour of VS code
+* Tour of VS code: How to create project, how to install plugins, using basic git commands, PROS plugin demo'd
 * Installing and setting up the PROS Plugin in VS Code.

 #### Homework